 The purpose of the Candidacy Exam is for students to demonstrate preparation for PhD level research.
 Once a student passes their exam, they can begin full-time research toward the PhD.
-Candidacy Exams are given to second year PhD students and first year Combined Degree students in late May.
+Candidacy Exams are given to second year PhD students and first year Combined Degree students in May.
 The Candidacy Examination consists of 2 parts: a written Proposal describing plans for the thesis project, and an oral Defense of that document.
 If there is not a well-developed thesis project of the candidacy exam year, the proposal can be focused on a possible thesis project, or previous lab rotation.

 The proposal guidelines closely follow those for a Predoctoral Fellowship application to the NIH (NRSA F31).
 Thus, students should craft their proposal with the following section headings, using single spaced, 11 point Arial font, 0.5 inch margins, and the indicated page limits.

 Cover page (1 page): proposal title, student’s name, and thesis lab.

 Project Abstract (30 lines or less): Clear, concise description of the proposed work, understandable to any scientifically literate reader.

 Specific Aims (limit of 1 page): There are three objectives for this page.
 First, focus the reader's attention on the problem being addressed; second, present the hypothesis to be tested; third, provide an outline of the experiments testing that hypothesis.
 Use one or two paragraphs to address the first two objectives.
 Then outline the experimental approach in (usually) two Specific Aims, where each aim reflects a major experiment or experimental category.

 Research Strategy (limit 6 pages): There are two objectives in this section: